 Visiting Bali is a must if you want to see all that Asia has to offer.
 And while the island is not the cheapest destination, it is possible to explore Bali on a budget even if you want to stay in amazing accommodations.
-This Bali trip budget will tell you what your Bali budget per day will be like so you can plan an epic trip during which you can observe amazing sunsets at the beach, chase waterfalls and explore temples.
+This Bali trip budget will tell you what your Bali budget per day will be like so you can plan an epic trip during which you can observe amazing sunsets at the beach, chase waterfalls, and explore temples.

-Just like my budget guides about Vietnam and Sri Lanka, this daily budget in Bali guide gives a general estimate of the costs based on my own spendings as well as some tips and recommendations.
+Just like my budget guides about Vietnam and Sri Lanka, this Bali budget guide gives a general estimate of the costs based on my own spendings as well as some tips and recommendations.
 I wrote down every rupiah I spend because I might be a little freaky as I love knowing how much I spend while traveling.

 The exchange rate as of January 2020 is as follows: 100.000 IDR is 6,67 EUR, 7,36 USD, 5,62 GBR, or 10,75 AUD.